 The WP Engine platform has an automatic backup feature to help ensure that your data is kept safe.
-These daily backup points can be accessed by visiting the WP Engine user portal, clicking on your install name and then clicking on Backup Points.
-These backup points contain your database and all theme, plugin, uploads, and core files (save for what’s listed in the Excluded from Backups section at the end of the article).
+These daily backup points can be accessed by visiting the WP Engine User Portal, navigating to the Overview page for your environment, and then clicking on Backup Points from the left-hand navigation.
+These backup points contain your environment’s database and all theme, plugin, uploads, and core files (with a few exceptions listed at the end of the article).

-Please note we have added the same functionality for Staging, and these backups can be accessed by clicking the View Staging Backups button on the Backup Points screen.
+Please note we have added the same functionality for 1-click Staging, and these backups can be accessed by clicking the Staging (or Legacy Staging) button on the Backup Points screen.

 The Backup Points section shows the last 40 backup points.
-If you need one from before the oldest shown, please contact our Support team so we can see what older backups are available (typically to a maximum of the last 60 backups).
+If you need one from before the oldest shown, please contact our Support team by opening a Live Chat (available 24/7) so we can see what older backups are available–typically to a maximum of the last 60 backups.

 Below, you’ll find how to perform backups in both production and staging environments.

 Create a backup point manually

 From the Backup Points menu, you can manually create your own backup points by clicking on the Back up now button at the top right of your screen.
 You’ll be asked to give your restore point a name, which is helpful for keeping track of when you created the restore point.
 For example, “Before Plugin Upgrade.”

 By default, we’ll send a notification to all users with Owner level access for your account.
 If you’d like to add additional email addresses to be notified when the backup is complete, you can do so in the Send notification to box, though this is not required.

 We recommend using this method to create a restore point before making any major changes to your site.
 This can include installing or updating a theme or plugin, or making changes to your site’s code.
 This way, you can easily revert your changes in the event something goes awry.